 From September, we ask that children bring as little to school as possible.
 We would only like children to bring the following things with them:

 We politely ask that children do not bring book bags or rucksacks for the foreseeable future.
+Please note, children will not be required to bring many items to school and therefore should not need a rucksack.

 Government guidance states that children can not share their everyday resources and therefore we ask that children bring in a pencil case with resources for the classroom .This pencil case will stay in school at all times.
 If possible, please provide the following items in pencil cases.